CCAugnator/RichChest/README.md

-# Example
+# Rich Chest
-An example greeter plugin
+A plugin to change the left click option of chests!